 A strong student advisement system combined with small class size enables a full assessment of each student's learning needs, the establishment of realistic learning goals, ongoing assessment of the student's understanding of subject matter and customization in goals.

-To supplement the advising process, our Student Academic Resources Advisor is available during regular business hours to assist students with immediate advising and other academic issues.
-This advisor is also the link for our multicultural students to the resources offered by the University's Center of Multicultural Affairs.
+To supplement the advising process, our Student Success and Retention Advisor is available during regular business hours to assist students with immediate advising and other academic issues.
+This advisor is also the link for our multicultural students to the resources offered by the University's Center for Access Success and Achievement (CASA).